talwrii/plugin-repl/README.md

 * [js-engine](https://github.com/mProjectsCode/obsidian-js-engine-plugin) lets you evaulate javascript code in code blocks.
 [Execute code](https://github.com/twibiral/obsidian-execute-code) gives you code blocks in multiple languages.
 Neither give you access to obsidian objects to control obsidiate
 * [dataview](https://blacksmithgu.github.io/obsidian-dataview/) similarly lets you execute javascript in box and gives you access to the app object.

+# Attribution

+This plugin was based on the [obsidian sample plugin](https://github.com/obsidianmd/obsidian-sample-plugin) from Obsidian.

+It uses the [shell-quote](https://github.com/ljharb/shell-quote) by ljharb and the source code for this is compiled into the `main.js` file.
+This is under an MIT license.

+At runtime, it binds against [dataview](https://blacksmithgu.github.io/obsidian-dataview/) if you use dataview functionality by by blacksmithg.
+This is under an MIT license.

 ## About me
 *If you are interesting in this you might be interested in my [obsidian cookbook](https://medium.com/@readwithai/youtube-shorts-introduction-to-obsidian-56bd01506fa0).*